Bira/octopus-carnival/_posts/2023-01-16-harkens-heart.md

 ## The Lore

 The Vale's first elves came to live here shortly after their people split from the Eladrin, settling in the Harken Forest.
-A group of these elves grew fascinated with the primal power of the forest, and formed a group they called Harken's Heart to worship and protect it.
+Some of these elves grew fascinated with the primal power of the forest, and formed a group they called Harken's Heart to worship and protect it.

 Harken's Heart differs from a typical druidic circle in that they consider themselves to have a duty to _Harken Forest_ as opposed to a more general duty